wilsonjr/OverlapRemoval/README.md

 # OverlapRemoval

-Framework to remove overlap of markers in multidimensional projection.
+A library to select sampling sets and remove overlapping in 2D projections.

 ## Techniques